 There are many benefits of using schema, especially for ecommerce brands.

-- Having rich snippets show up for your products in the SERPs is a great way to increase click-through rates and draw more attention to your listings, especially if you have great product reviews.
+Having rich results show up for your products in the SERPs is a great way to increase click-through rates and draw more attention to your listings, especially if you have great product reviews.

-- Having rich snippets can also increase your conversion rates because if more people see your listings and the listings are positive, the likelihood that they will buy from you will increase.
+Having rich results can also increase your conversion rates.
+If more people see your listings and the listings are positive, the likelihood that they will buy from you will increase.

-Get Features Snippets & Be the Winner for Voice Search Queries
+Get Featured Snippets & Be the Winner for Voice Search Queries

 Structured Data Tips

-Also, make sure you have updated structured data.
-Things change all the time and new things are constantly coming out from a structured data perspective.
+Also, make sure you update structured data from time to time.
+New things are constantly coming out from a structured data perspective.

-- Google on Structured Data for Local SEO
+- Extra Structured Data Could Be Useful for SEO